acend/infrastructure/README.md

 * Cilium is used as the CNI Plugin and configured with the `HelmChartConfig` in `/var/lib/rancher/rke2/server/manifests/rke2-cilium-config.yaml`
 * The Kubernetes cluster is kubeproxy free, the functionality is replaced with Cilium.
 See [Kubernetes Without kube-proxy](https://docs.cilium.io/en/v1.12/gettingstarted/kubeproxy-free/)
 * Native Routing is used instead of a tunneling mechanism (e.g. vxlan).
 The [Kubernetes Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) is used to manage and provision the network setup (subnet & routing) for the cluster.
+* Control plane nodes are tainted with `node-role.kubernetes.io/control-plane:true:NoSchedule`.
+Some of the applications (critical, infrastructure related are scheduled on control plane nodes)

 #### tl;dr; Provision a Kubernetes Cluster with RKE2